4 New’ish Text Functions in Microsoft Excel That Every Engineer Should Know

 This has been a very high-level overview of the capability.
 Nothing is too complex, but you can get very sophisticated if you want.
 And, as with most Excel functions, the best way to learn how it really works is to use it on your real data.

-Here is a spreadsheet I used to play around with the functions.
+Here is a spreadsheet I used to play around with the functions, in a Zip file so you can download it easily.

 Here at PADT, we are all about the right solution for the right problem, and often, that right solution is an Excel spreadsheet.
 If you have any engineering needs, maybe a custom spreadsheet to do some quick calculations, reach out to us and have a chat with our engineers.